Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Kingdom of two names.

-Oh, does everyone have to have two first names?
+Oh, does everyone have to be.

 But it's pronounced like two namers.